Arosian-Stagg/TF2-Binds/README.md

 Q is a quick toss of your food, hold down q to pull out and toss, gives thanks to your target.

-T used to say your food is on cooldown.
+right control used to say your food is on cooldown.
 _____________________________

 ENGINEER: A quick PDA bypasser and mouse weapon set up, quick loadout presets, and quick eureka teleport.